mol-evol/gcua/manual.md

 +----------------------+
 |      MAIN MENU       |
 +----------------------+
   1. Data Management
-  2. Quick Analysis (Guided Workflow)
+  2. Quick Analysis (Guided Workflow) (requires data)
-  3. Custom Analysis
+  3. Custom Analysis (requires data)
-  4. Visualization & Export
+  4. Visualization & Export (requires data)
-  5. Advanced Tools
+  5. Advanced Tools (requires data)
   6. Settings & Preferences
   7. Help & Documentation
   Q. Quit program

+  H. Show help for all menu items

+💡 Tip: Type a number followed by '?' (e.g., '1?') for help on that option
 ````

 The interface is entirely text-based; you interact by typing the number or letter corresponding to your desired menu option and pressing Enter.
+Notice that menu options requiring data are clearly marked and the help system is prominently displayed.

 ---